Commandmon/rios-lab/RELEASING.md

 ### Publish

 1. A github action will kick off that builds and publishes this tag to Ruby Gem.
-Check that
+Check that the [Ruby Gem is published](https://rubygems.org/gems/datadog_api_client).
+1. Review and merge generated `Post release` pull-request with `dev` version bump.